Scott W. Hansen, DVM

 Christy’s professional training began at Oregon State University where she earned her bachelors degree in pre-veterinary medicine and equine sciences.
 Advancing her career, she then earned her Certified Veterinary Technician license in Oregon.
-Christy worked for years as a licensed technician in small animal emergency and critical care, small animal specialty surgery and all aspects of equine medicine, With a passion for medicine and to further her education, Christy pushed herself to earn admission into veterinary school.
+Christy worked for years as a licensed technician in small animal emergency and critical care, small animal specialty surgery and all aspects of equine medicine.
+With a passion for medicine and to further her education, Christy pushed herself to earn admission into veterinary school.
 Christy studied at Oregon State University College of Veterinary Medicine and graduated with honors.
-Christy completed her veterinary internship at Pioneer Equine Hospital in Oakdale California and gained advanced training in equine internal medicine, surgery, sports medicine, emergency and critical care, advanced imaging (including digital radiology, ultrasonography, edoscopy, MRI and CT), general anesthesia, dentistry and reproduction.
+Thereafter she completed an equine internship at Pioneer Equine Hospital in California.
+This is where she received advanced training in equine internal medicine, surgery, sports medicine, emergency and critical care, advanced imaging (including digital radiology, ultrasonography, edoscopy, MRI and CT), general anesthesia, dentistry and reproduction.
 Christy is dedicated to and passionate about all aspects of equine medicine and serving her equine patients in any way she can.

-During her free time, Christy can be found out enjoying the wonderful outdorrs with her dog.
+During her free time Christy can be found out enjoying the wonderful outdoors.
 Her adventures consist of traveling, hiking, camping and spending time with her family and friends.